Installing Linux Mint and Batocera on your Upgraded Atari VCS 800

 - Click on the plus (“+”) button to create a new partition

-- From the New Partition window, create a new partition where Batocera will be installed, and you should only need to allocate 32-50GB for the Batocera install.
+- From the New Partition window, create a new partition where Batocera will be installed.
+You should only need to allocate 32-50GB for the Batocera install.
 All of the data-files used by Batocera (BIOS, roms, art, etc) will be stored on a SHARE partition we will set up next.

 - Give the partition a volume name, something like “batocera”